 When the big brands launch the latest upgrades and products, so do the counterfeiters.
 The high-end brands, in particular, are in an arms race to foresee their next move.
 As soon as the new smartphones hit the market, their dopplegängers start appearing at our facility.
 Data-sheet matching and testing typically confirm our suspicions.

 For the sake of your brand’s reputation and financial health of your company, it pays to not let counterfeits freely spread through your supply chain.
+The right brand protection solutions can make all the difference.
 If you need help detecting counterfeit schemes and removing fake products from circulation, please don’t hesitate to contact us.